Mre55/Mihreteab-react-redux/README.md

 ### Install

-- After cloning the repository on your local enviroment and run `npm install` on your terminal.
+- After cloning the repository on your local environment and run `npm install` on your terminal.

 ```sh
   npm install